-I worked with several people that have diabetes when I was training as a student psychologist.
+I have worked with several people that have diabetes.
 One individual went into a diabetic coma during a therapy session in my second year of graduate school.
 I called parametics and my client left the outpatient clinic by ambulance.

-I was fortunate to have a supervisor named Karen at the time that was diabetic herself.
-She spoke quite openly about what the illness is like, which was immensely helpful to me.
+I was fortunate to have a supervisor, Karen, at the time that was diabetic herself.
+She spoke openly about what the illness is like, which was immensely helpful to me.

-Two things stand out in particular about what Karen taught me, almost 20 years later.
-The first was how to appropriately ask people how well they are taking care of their diabetes.
-The second was how to understand why so many people with diabetes experience depression.
+Almost 20 years later, two things stand out in particular about what Karen taught me.
+The first is how to ask people about how well they are taking care of their diabetes.
+The second is an understanding about why so many people with diabetes experience depression.

 There is an art to how psychologists ask their clients questions.
 How a psychologist asks questions can either improve communication and strengthen the relationship, or it can shut down communication all together.